-The Committee desire that the information regarding profit earned or losssuffered by the Consumer Co-operative Stores during the year 1981-82, as promised during oral evidence on 14-12-1982, be supplied to the Committee without any further delay.
+The Committee desire that the information regarding profit earned or loss suffered by the Consumer Co-operative Stores during the year 1981-82, as promised during oral evidence on 14-12-1982, he supplied to the Committee without any further delay.

-Paragraph 7.12.
+Paragraph 7,12.
 Co-operative banks